Okay, here we go! Took me long enough! Again, I did ape some of my earlier X-Periment entries, but I've decided that's okay! HAPPY NEW YEAR!

 Bottom Line:

 The X-Men face a future that looms over them even today.
-It’s dark, but offers the possibility of hope.
+It’s dark, but offers the possibility of

 (X-Men: God Loves, Man Kills OGN)